betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 read.

-Furthermore, many of the proposed strategies, algorithms, and hardware-optimized implementations never make it beyond the prototype stage, as they are abandoned once they served the single purpose of yielding (another) publication.
+Furthermore, many of the proposed strategies, algorithms, and hardware-optimized implementations never make it beyond the prototype stage.
-%GAIL - the "as" clause may seem a bit harsh.
-While some software products indeed falls into this category, others don't make it beyond prototype because they  prove not to work.
-I'd leave out the "as" clause.
-In particular, they often fail to contribute to the community's software ecosystem: the publications typically lack the level of detail that allows reproducing the technology; and, with prototype realizations (at least until recently) often remaining private, the readers are unable to track the code.
+In particular, they often fail to contribute to the community's software ecosystems: the publications typically lack the level of detail that allows reproducing the technology; and, with prototype realizations (at least until recently) often remaining private, the readers are unable to track the code.
 In response to this situation, different publication formats now encourage (or